harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 We can infer that the user has completed a sketch when a touch completes the feature.
 Completion conditions are different depending on the on the feature, but the completion state is never ambiguous.
 Two feature types are always defined with a single touch: Box Fold and Free Form.
 The multi-step tools: Polygon and V-Fold — require more than one touch to define.

-### Box Fold
+###Box Fold Interactions

 A box fold is created by dragging to define the bounds of the box.
 Box folds are only valid if they span a driving fold.

-### FreeForm
+###Free Form Interactions

 Free-form shapes are created by dragging a single closed shape.
-Free-form shapes that cross a fold are truncated^[See X for a description of the truncation process **>>TODO: REF**.], and a center fold is automatically added at the correct height.
-If a free-form shape does not cross a fold^[More formally, if a feature does not span a fold, as determined by the function described in section on page **>>TODO: REF**] it is considered a hole, and no folds are added.
+Free-form shapes that cross a fold are truncated^[See Chapter **>>TODO** for a description of the truncation process.], and a center fold is automatically added at the correct height.
+If a free-form shape does not cross a fold^[More formally, if a feature does not span a fold, as determined by the _featureSpansFold_ function described in section on page **>>TODO: REF**] it is considered a hole, and no folds are added.
 Initially, we considered having a separate tool for creating holes.
 However, through informal user tests we discovered that users intuitively understood that free-form shape that do not cross a fold will become holes — and therefore we were able to combine the two functions into a single tool.

-### Polygon
+###Polygon Interactions

 Polygons are constructed one vertex at a time.
 Points are added by tapping or dragging on the sketch, adding edges between successive points with each tap.
 Once a vertex is (nearly) coincident with the initial point, the feature is complete.
 Users can also drag existing points in the polygon to modify the shape.